nbriannl/Oboeru/README.md

 - **suruMeaning:** The meaning of the word when added with する

 If you have added entries to the excel sheet.
 Feel free to share it under Issues or email me at neilbrian.nl@gmail.com

+## How to Contribute
+If you would like to work on this project.
+Do fork and PR any changes.
+It'll be amazing if you're a 日本語 学生 as well.